Washington-Ice-Climbing/ice-conditions-map/README.md

 1. Add a route object to the array in `public/routes/routes.js`.
     - `rid` is the name of the folder that will hold assets for this route.
     - Copy the json structure for the rest of the object.
 Populate data correctly.
+    - `coordinates` is the long,lat (decimal) of the start of the climb.
 2. Create the folder  `public/routes/<rid>`.
     - Inside, create a `imgs` folder (note all photos must be square):
         - Add a `cover.jpg`.
 This is the cover image on the routes screen.